pratikkumar911/learn_scrapping/README.md

-Run npm install
+Run npm install.
  Write the name of file in package.json file to run the script